medialize/sass.js/Readme.md

 # Sass.js

 Sass parser in JavaScript.
 This is a convenience API for the [emscripted](https://github.com/rodneyrehm/libsass) [libsass](https://github.com/hcatlin/libsass).
+If you're looking to run Sass in node, you're probably looking for [node-sass](https://github.com/andrew/node-sass)

 > A fair warning: minified it's 2MB, gzipped it's 550KB.